About Tmc

 Rev. Laticia M. Lee, BSA, M. Div, MACE

-Founder & Lead Pastor
+Founder & Senior Pastor

 Rev. Laticia Lee is a dynamic pastor, teacher, and organizer whose ministry bridges faith, justice, and community.
 A native of Roanoke, Virginia, she now serves in Richmond’s East End, where her leadership has made a lasting impact.
 She is a three-time graduate of Virginia Union University, earning a B.S. in Accounting, a Master of Divinity, and a Master of Arts in Christian Education.
 She is currently pursuing her Doctor of Ministry at Phillips Theological Seminary.